 1:00 pm - 2:30 pm Eastern US

-20 years ago, Tema Okun wrote the article, "White Supremacy Culture Characteristics," an article deeply informed by her relationships with many genius teachers and colleagues.
-Join Tema, CoCreative, the Academy for Systems Change, and special guests from around the country to learn more about white supremacy culture, discuss how it's shifted in the last 20 years, and explore implications for our work in complex systems change.
+20 years ago, Tema Okun wrote "White Supremacy Culture Characteristics," an article deeply informed by her relationships with many genius teachers and colleagues.
+Join Tema, CoCreative, the Academy for Systems Change, Illuminate and special guests from around the country to learn more about white supremacy culture, discuss how it's shifted in the last 20 years, and explore implications for our work in complex systems change.

 **This is a ticketed event for which all donations will benefit the work of EarthSeed Land Collective whose mission is to remember and reimagine our relationship to ourselves, each other, and the land in pursuit and practice of collective liberation.